utsav0/daily-dev-tips/src/pages/posts/how-to-use-css-position-sticky.md

 How to use CSS position:sticky 🦎

 Position sticky is one of those things that I genuinely enjoy in CSS.
-Simple, easy, but makes such a difference.
+Simple and easy, but it makes such a difference.

 You can see a demo below; scroll down and see the first image being sticky to the left.